 - Prayer Shawl ministry where parishioners knit, crochet, or quilt prayer shawls or lap blankets for people who are ill, facing surgery, or in hospice.

-- Apostles Build Project for Habitat for Humanity where volunteers will work to help rehab a house for a low-income family.
+- Apostles Build Project for Habitat for Humanity where volunteers work to help rehab a house for a low-income family.
+Click here

-- Giving Tree at Christmas where parishioners buy toys, clothing, and other gifts for needy individuals.
+- Giving Tree at Christmas where parishioners donate toys, clothing, and other gifts for those in need.

 - Weekend of Hope – Parish-wide service days held each year at the beginning of the Advent Christmas Season.
 Click here

 Note: Our Social Concerns activities are funded by the Hope Fund.
 The Hope Fund money is received from the sale of ornaments on our Trees of Hope, and from our Fish Fry for the Poor.
 St. John Neumann St. Vincent de Paul also funds many of our activities through the envelope for the needy in the monthly envelopes.